This is how exercise can boost your brain power

 “It helps initially excite the nervous system, and then also calm it down thereafter,” Stubbs says.
 “It’s a really good thing to do immediately before, both to help you concentrate and also feel more calm in yourself and perform better.”

-Mind Games – The Experiment is available to stream on Prime Video (amazon.co.uk).
+Mind Games – The Experiment is available to stream on Amazon Prime Video.